 Identifying misconduct and steps to take to avoid being victimized

-As investment portfolio values continue to tumble, increasing numbers of investors and shareholders are questioning whether they have been properly advised and represented by their brokers and brokerage firms.
+As investment portfolio values tumble, investors question whether they have been properly advised by their brokers and brokerage firms.

-Most investors lack the expertise needed to detect stockbroker misconduct, but there things you can do if you suspect stockbroker fraud, and resources to turn to for answers or legal representation.
-The securities fraud attorneys at Dimond, Kaplan & Rothstein, P.A.
-(DKR) have both the investment knowledge and the legal experience to help you understand what has happened to your investment portfolio and whether wrongdoing occurred.
+Most investors lack the expertise needed to detect stockbroker or brokerage firm misconduct, but there are things you can do if you suspect stockbroker fraud, and there are resources to turn to for answers or legal representation.
+The securities fraud attorneys at Dimond Kaplan & Rothstein, P.A. have both the investment knowledge and the legal experience to help you understand what has happened to your investment portfolio and whether wrongdoing occurred.

 Our securities lawyers help investors recover investment losses by holding brokers and brokerage firms accountable for their negligent and fraudulent investment practices.
-Contact our Miami or West Palm Beach securities law office to schedule a free consultation.
+Contact our Miami, Los Angeles, New York, or West Palm Beach securities law office to schedule a free consultation.

 Steps you can take to avoid being victimized

 Stockbroker misconduct cannot always be prevented, but there are things investors can do to minimize the chance of serious investment losses due to fraud or unethical broker behavior.